 How can I protect myself from HIV?

 Why shouldn’t I self test for HIV?
-It is your choice where you will be most comfortable having the test.
-You may feel anxious about taking the test and it is your choice if you would like to speak with a friend or professional before doing it, or have somebody with you while you perform the test.
-HIV testing is available in a range of professional healthcare settings, including free in NHS Sexual Health (GUM) Clinics where counselling is available.
+It is your choice where and how you will be most comfortable having a test.
+If you feel anxious about self-testing and getting your own result, you could speak with a friend or professional before buying one, or consider having somebody with you while you perform the test.
+HIV testing is available in a range of professional healthcare settings, including free testing in NHS Sexual Health (GUM) Clinics where counselling is also available.

 What are the advantages of using a blood test?
 Blood contains 300 times more antibodies than oral fluid.
 That is why an HIV test that uses blood is so accurate.
-The blood sample size is really small, far less than a drop of blood and the lancet only makes a very small cut in your finger.
+For the BioSURE HIV Self Test, the blood sample size is extremely small, 2.5 microlitres, so far less than a drop of blood and the lancet only makes a very small cut in your finger.